 The free, crowded gills are creamy white, and the cheilocystidia (gill-edge cystidia) are cylindrical or narrowly clavate.

-Creamy white with a pink flush, 2.5 to 5cm long and 5 to 9mm diameter; flesh white.
+Creamy white with a pink flush, 0.98 to 1.97 inches (2.5 to 5 cm) long and 5 to 9 mm diameter; flesh white.
 The upper half is smooth while the lower stem, below an indistinct woolly ring, is decorated with dark-brown fibrous scales.

 Ellipsoidal; smooth, 8.9-10.2 x 4.8-5.5Ојm; dextrinoid.

-Saprobic, usually in small groups in broadleaf and mixed woodlands; also occasionally in sand-dune grassland.
-This mushroom grow in warmer parts of Europe, generally the south, but has also been recorded from Britain and Germany.
-In Asia, it has been recorded from Turkey, Israel, Pakistan, Iran and eastern China; the fruit bodies come up in parks and gardens, on roadsides and hedges.
+This mushroom typically grows in small groups as a saprobe in broadleaf and mixed woodlands, and occasionally in sand-dune grasslands from July to November.
+It is typically found in the warmer regions of Europe, primarily in the south, but has also been documented in Britain and Germany.
+In Asia, it has been observed in Turkey, Israel, Pakistan, Iran, and eastern China, with the fruiting bodies appearing in parks, gardens, roadsides, and hedges.

-The genus name, comes from Greek words Lepis-, meaning scale, and -ot, meaning ear.
-Scaly ear fungus is an interpretation, therefore.
-Scales on a convex (vaguely ear-shaped, perhaps) cap are characteristic of fungi in this genus, as also are free gills and a stem ring.
+The genus name is derived from the Greek words "Lepis-" meaning scale, and "-ot" meaning ear, thus "scaly ear fungus" is an interpretation.
+The scales on a convex cap, resembling an ear, are a distinguishing feature of fungi in this genus, as are the free gills and stem ring.